Illustrative scenario

 Fee automation changes cash flow, not just convenience

-Moving from manual follow-up to automated invoicing and reminders improved collection rates by 55% within a single semester.
-The impact on operational budgeting was immediate.
+In this scenario, moving from manual follow-up to automated invoicing and reminders delivers faster, more predictable fee collection within a single semester.
+The impact on operational budgeting is immediate.

 Language is infrastructure